TimNguyen21/flashcards-starter/README.md

 npm install
 ```

-To verify that it is setup correctly, run `npm test` in your terminal.
-You should have 5 pending tests in your `Card` test file that show up.

 Running `node index.js` from the root of your project should result in the following message being displayed in your terminal:

 ```bash
 Node server running on port 3000
 ```

-*Note that you will not need to you run your server until you are instantiating your `Game` class in Iteration 3.
-Prior to that, you should be using TDD to drive your code.
-You should check the functionality of your application by running your tests via `npm test`.*

-## Where to Add Your Code

-### JavaScript

-**Create all of your feature code files in the `src` directory.**

-We will be using the `module.exports` and `require` syntax to share code across files.

 ## How to View Your Code in Action